The Greatest Story Ever Told: Act II

 Preparing for death, Jesus accepts anointing by Mary Magdalene, then rides into Jerusalem hailed as a king.
 Enraged by commercial desecration of the Temple, he drives out merchants, further alienating the Pharisees.
 At the Last Supper, Jesus predicts Judas’s betrayal and Peter’s denials, instituting the Eucharist.
 Judas flees to conspire with priests for thirty pieces of silver.

 Arrested in Gethsemane after Judas’s kiss, Jesus endures a biased trial before the Sanhedrin, where false witnesses, including the healed Aram, testify.
 Pontius Pilate, pressured by mobs, sends Jesus to Herod Antipas, who mocks him.
 Returned to Pilate, Jesus is condemned when crowds demand Barabbas’s release.
 Crucified alongside thieves Dimas and Gestas, Jesus forgives his executioners, entrusts Mary to John, and dies as darkness shrouds Golgotha.

-A guilt-ridden Judas dies by suicide (in this movie, burning himself alive by stepping into a blazing sacrificial pyre in the Temple courtyard as opposed to more common, Biblical method of his suicide, which is hanging on a tree), while Jesus’s body is entombed by Joseph of Arimathea.
+A guilt-ridden Judas dies by suicide (in this movie, burns himself alive by stepping into a blazing sacrificial pyre in the Temple courtyard as opposed to more common, Biblical method of his suicide, which is hanging on a tree), while Jesus’s body is entombed by Joseph of Arimathea.
 Guards seal the tomb, but on the third day, Jesus rises, appearing to disciples and Mary Magdalene.
 Though Thomas doubts, Jesus’s ascension to heaven culminates in the Great Commission, charging followers to spread his teachings.
 The film closes with the Hallelujah Chorus as Jesus’s image merges into celestial light.

 Cast

-Smaller credited roles (some appearing for only a few seconds) were played by Michael Ansara, Carroll Baker, Ina Balin, Robert Blake, Pat Boone, Victor Buono, John Considine, Richard Conte, John Crawford, Cyril Delevanti, Jamie Farr, David Hedison, Van Heflin, Russell Johnson, Angela Lansbury, Mark Lenard, Robert Loggia, John Lupton, Janet Margolin, Sal Mineo, Nehemiah Persoff, Marian Seldes, David Sheiner, Abraham Sofaer, Paul Stewart, Harold J. Stone, Michael Tolan, John Wayne, and Shelley Winters.
+Smaller credited roles (some appearing for only a few seconds) were played by Michael Ansara, Carroll Baker, Ina Balin, Robert Blake, Pat Boone, Victor Buono, John Considine, Richard Conte, John Crawford, Cyril Delevanti, Jamie Farr, David Hedison, Russell Johnson, Angela Lansbury, Mark Lenard, Robert Loggia, John Lupton, Janet Margolin, Nehemiah Persoff, Marian Seldes, David Sheiner, Abraham Sofaer, Paul Stewart, Harold J. Stone, Michael Tolan, John Wayne, and Shelley Winters.
 Richard Bakalyan and Marc Cavell, in uncredited roles, played the thieves crucified with Jesus.